Beekeeping In March

 entice an established hive to leave their hive but will encourage a “homeless” swarm of bees to

 move into your trap.
 Lemongrass lure is a simple way to increase your odds of catching one.

 Many beekeepers use pollen patties to help their bees.
 They often cause to build up their population

 very quickly.
-Which is helpful for some beekeepers, but can cause swarms beekeepers who are new.
+Feeding bees is helpful for some beekeepers, but they can cause swarms.